Terpenes - Chemistry Encyclopedia

 Vanadium - Chemistry Encyclopedia

-Thomson, Joseph John - Chemistry Encyclopedia
+Joseph John Thomson - Chemistry Encyclopedia

 Joseph John Thomson, always known as "J. J.," was born in Manchester, England, on December 18, 1856.

-Todd, Alexander - Chemistry Encyclopedia
+Alexander Todd - Chemistry Encyclopedia

 Alexander R. Todd was born in Glasgow on October 2, 1907.

-Travers, Morris - Chemistry Encyclopedia
+Morris Travers - Chemistry Encyclopedia

 The discovery of a new chemical element is a rare event; therefore, it is amazing that, in the space of only forty-two days, Morris Travers was involved in the discovery of not one but three new elements—krypton, neon, and xenon.

-Urey, Harold - Chemistry Encyclopedia
+Harold Urey - Chemistry Encyclopedia

-van der Waals, Johannes - Chemistry Encyclopedia
+Johannes van der Waals - Chemistry Encyclopedia

 That atoms exist is a fact seemingly indisputable, but such was not always the case.
 In the early eighteenth century, when English chemist and physicist John Dalton made a case for his atomic theory, it was met with skepticism and spawned a vigorous debate that continued well into the twentieth century about whether or not atoms were real.

-van Helmont, Johann Baptista - Chemistry Encyclopedia
+Johann Baptista van Helmont - Chemistry Encyclopedia

 Johann Baptista van Helmont was a contemporary of the English philosopher Francis Bacon and the Italian astronomer Galileo Galilei.
 As with Galileo and his work, van Helmont's work in science brought him into conflict with religious authorities.